HolyBlackCat/cpp-tutorials/debugging_in_terminal.md

 We will be using LLDB because we're already using Clang *([Why Clang?](/choosing_compiler_and_more.md))*, and because Visual Studio Code ([which we'll be installing later](/installing_ide.md)) works well with it (there's a good plugin for it).
 But all of them should work fine.

-LLDB and GDB are similar, this tutorial should work with GDB as well.
+LLDB and GDB are similar on the surface level, everything explained on this page should work with GDB as well.

 ## Debugging in a terminal